Tag: los angeles

 “I’m an open book I don’t really shy away from any topic personal or otherwise.
 I also do my best to keep the realness of a subject but I tend to use hyperbole to get my point across.”
 Stacy Moise They say if you can make it in New York, you can make it anywhere. […]

-Rashondra Angelle Debuts New Indie Soul R&B Album “The After Glow”
+Rashondra Angelle Debuts Indie Hip Hop Soul R&B Album, “The After Glow”

 Norman Mayers NuSoul Magazine